Helping kittens to settle in

 Kittens need their sleep when they are young, even more so than adult cats, but in between catnaps they exhibit energetic bursts of activity.
 Kittens love to climb so be prepared to go to the rescue; going up is always easier than coming down.

 Don’t rush to introduce the kitten to other cats and dogs – this needs to be done carefully.
-Click here for information on introducing a new kitten to a resident cat, here for introducing to a resident cat.
+See:

 It’s important from day one to set the routines that you intend to establish for the future.
 Many owners feel that kittens needs to be close to them at night, particularly when they first arrive, but this can set an undesirable precedent for nocturnal games and excitement and no sleep whatsoever for you!
 Cats are naturally active at dawn and dusk but your kitten can soon learn to adjust its sleeping patterns to fit in with your lifestyle.
 There is nothing cruel in putting a kitten to bed in a cosy, warm and secure environment (such as the kitten cage) until you wake in the morning, but the location and type of bed is important to ensure a stress-free night.
 Any bed provided for a kitten should have high sides to keep out draughts and a low front for easy access.
 The lining material should be thick and thermal to keep the kitten warm.